Malaysia Travel Budget - Visit Malaysia on a Budget or Travel in Style

 What did other people spend on Alcohol?

-Typical prices for Alcohol in Malaysia are listed below.
-These actual costs are from real travelers and can give you an idea of the Alcohol prices in Malaysia, but your costs will vary based on your travel style.
+Typical prices for alcohol and nightlife in Malaysia are listed below.
+These actual costs are from real travelers and can give you an idea of the drink prices in Malaysia.
+However, your individual costs will vary based on your travel style, how often you drink alcoholic beverages, and how much you order.
+Keep in mind that if you want to save money on your trip, cutting out alcohol can make one of the biggest impacts on your travel budget.

 • Beer